 Benny Benson Proper: The Independent program at Benny Benson offers students that are behind in credits an accelerated path to graduation.
-Students can earn credits quicker than at a traditional school setting (example 2.5 credits per quarter, depending on student pace).
+Students can earn credits quicker than at a traditional school setting (2.5 credits per quarter, depending on student pace).
 Students will learn to work independently in a supportive environment.

 Crossroads: Specialized program offered to pregnant and parenting teens in grades 9-12.
-The primary goal of Crossroads is to help students stay on track to graduate from high school, while supporting the student in having a healthy pregnancy and a good start to parenting their child, if they choose to raise their child.
+The primary goal of Crossroads is to help students stay on track to graduate from high school, while providing resources and education in healthy pregnancy habit and child development.
+Our student the Crossroads program, have the opportunity to attend night school to meet childcare needs.

 Night School Program: This program is for students that are working a day job or have other obligations that prohibit them from attending during the day.
-They want to graduate and most importantly can work independently.
 The student will attend classes once per week so they must be self-motivated to work during the week and have work ready to turn in at night school.